sonata-nfv/tng-moongen-probe/probe_uperf/README.md

 #### Description

-The UPERF probe is based on the uperf packet generator.
-It is fully scriptable and it works on high speeds, thus making it suitable for testing various network services.
-Specific tests for latency and bandwidth are available for the 5G-TANGO V&V Platform.
-This probe comes with a wrapper API that makes using the MoonGen packet generator automatic and easy.
+The UPERF probe is based on the uperf network performance tool.
+A test for bandwidth is available for the 5G-TANGO V&V Platform.
+This probe comes with a wrapper API that makes using the uperf automatic and easy.
 Also there is an automatic openflow-based way to perform traffic steering in OpenStack to guide the generated traffic toward and form the network service that is under test.

 #### Files